rosesilver/ArkLib/home_page/index.md

 # Formally Verified SNARKs in Lean

-See [AUTHORS](/AUTHORS) for the list of ZKLib contributors, and visit the [GitHub repository](https://github.com/Verified-zkEVM/ZKLib) for more information.
+See [AUTHORS](/AUTHORS) for the list of ArkLib contributors, and visit the [GitHub repository](https://github.com/Verified-zkEVM/ArkLib) for more information.

 ## Useful links: